 This is a tourist version of the Octopus Card, only available for visitors spending 14 days or less in Hong Kong, pre-programmmed to provide either one or two Airport Express journeys and three days** of unlimited MTR rides.

 It is available in two denominations;

-HK$220 AIRPORT EXPRESS TRAVEL PASS
+HK$250 AIRPORT EXPRESS TRAVEL PASS

 Includes a HK$50 deposit and provides one trip on the Airport Express* and three days** unlimited travel on all MTR lines but not to the border stations Lo Wu and Lok Ma Chau.
 The pass also includes three days unlimited travel on MTR Light Rail and MTR bus.
-The pass is valid for a period of 180 days from date of purchase.

-HK$300 AIRPORT EXPRESS TRAVEL PASS
+HK$350 AIRPORT EXPRESS TRAVEL PASS

 Provides two trips on the Airport Express*and three days** unlimited travel on MTR all lines but not to the border stations of Lo Wu and Lok Ma Chau.
 The pass also includes three days unlimited travel on MTR Light Rail and MTR Bus.

 * The Airport Express journeys can be taken at any time during a period of 180 days from date of purchase of the pass